polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 Some of the important project settings are explained in following sections.

 #### Debug build configurations
 The Build configurations post-fixed with '-Debug' are intended for the early development and debug phase of the project.
-By Conventions, the *-Debug configurations uses optimization level -O0 and generate maximum symbol information.
+By Convention, the *-Debug configurations use optimization level -O0 and generate maximum debug symbol information.

 #### Release build configurations
 The Build configurations post-fixed with '-Release' are intended for the final production release where executable stored in non-volatile memory is running after power-on-reset or the executable is launched by a previous stage bootloader.
-By Conventions, the *-Release configurations uses optimization level (-Os) and does not generate symbol information.
+By Convention, the *-Release configurations use optimization level (-Os) and does not generate debug symbol information.
 It also defines a NDEBUG macro which is used to avoid any debug code to be excluded from the build.

 **Linker scripts:** Each build configuration needs a linker script.
 The linker script describes the memory layout of the executable.
 Each build configuration selects an appropriate linker scripts via project settings.
 E.g. eNVM-Scratchpad-Release uses mpfs-envm-lma-scratchpad-vma.ld.